Cauliflower is a cool-weather crop that requires 55 to 100 days of cool, even temperatures to reach harvest.

 Crops for fall harvest can be direct seeded 8 to 12 weeks before the first expected frost in fall.
 Transplants come to maturity in 55 to 80 days; from seed cauliflower requires 70 to 120 days.

-Description.
+About Cauliflower.
 Cauliflower is a cool-weather half-hardy biennial grown as an annual.
 Cauliflower is grown for its edible buds which form a solid head atop single stalks.
 Heads are sometimes called curds.
 Heads can be cream, white, purple, or green colored.
 Broccoflower is a hybrid cross between a cauliflower and a broccoli; broccoflowers have green heads.

 Cauliflower Yield.
 Plant 1 to 2 plants per household member